WuerthPhoenix/tornado/tornado/snmptrapd_collector/README.md

 and an Event of type _'snmptrapd'_ received by the Tornado Engine.

-In the event of authorization errors, and **_only for testing purposes_**, you can fix them by adding this line to the _snmptrapd.conf_ file:
+In the event of authorization errors, and **_only for testing purposes_**, you can fix them by adding this line to the _snmptrapd.conf_ file (in Ubuntu you can find it in */etc/snmp/snmptrapd.conf*):
 ```
 disableAuthorization yes
 ```